-Monster Hunter Rise’s roster wouldn’t be complete without feature a few familiar faces.
-In fact, Rise is home to monsters from nearly every generation.
+Rise’s roster wouldn’t be complete without featuring a few familiar faces.
+In fact, Monster Hunter Rise is home to creatures from nearly every generation.
 If that wasn’t exciting enough, a lot of these returning monsters have new moves that will give even veteran hunters a surprise.

 Returning Monsters list

-Here all the returning monsters coming to Monster Hunter Rise so far:
+Here all the returning monsters that are present in Monster Hunter Rise so far: